How To Mark Your Site With Floor Tape for Ultimate Safety

 Trash cans are often placed throughout the facility to help ensure everyone can keep the area clean.
 These bins can also be used to hold other materials, such as salt for outdoor deicing.
 Whatever is inside the cans, it is important that they are placed in the proper area for maximum convenience.

 One great way to make it easy to see exactly where the cans should go is by using floor tape.
-You can purchase floor tape that is made specifically for corners (like these).
+You can purchase floor tape that is made specifically for corners.
 Using four of these corner pieces, you can easily see where the can needs to be placed.

 In addition to making it easier to locate where trash cans or other bins belong, it also helps to avoid accidents.
 When driving an indoor vehicle through an area, it is sometimes hard to judge how close an object is, especially when backing up.
 By having these floor tape markings installed, you’ll be able to identify when you’re approaching the bin, so you can stop the vehicle.